(Some have been asking about my thoughts on fasting. Here’s something I wrote a while back which might prove helpful.)

 I start to approach God and the things He likes as important things to do, rather than ways to know Him and like Him.
 And what about letting Him show me why He likes me?
 Reading the Bible and praying becomes a daily duration of time when I get my study and devotional time card punched.
 Thunk-thunk!
 Going to church becomes all about following through on commitment.
-Tithing or giving is about the pledge I made.
+Giving money is about the pledge I made.
 Yuck.
-Round about then a college football game is much more exciting, or a bowl of ice cream, a shopping spree, a good movie, or a whining session with some whiny friends.
+Round about then a college football game is much more exciting, or a bowl of ice cream, a shopping spree, a good movie, or a new electronic gadget.
 What delight, right?

 Read the Bible?
 I’ll do that later or on Sunday.
 Yeah, that’ll be good then.

-God no longer brings about the wedding between desire and satisfaction—fulfillment—because it has been joined together elsewhere.
+God no longer brings about the wedding of desire and satisfaction—fulfillment—because it has been joined together elsewhere.
 What does God get?
-Commitment and Study and Pledges of Obedience—and frustration.
+Commitment and Study and Pledges of Obedience—and my frustration.
 A lot of frustration.

-But because He has crucified me to this world and this world to me (we’re incompatible), I can tolerate this hostage situation for only so long.
-(Gal.
-6:14) I’ve got to break out.
+But because He has crucified me to this world and this world to me (we’re incompatible), I can tolerate this hostage situation for only so long (Gal.
+6:14).
+A break-out is drawing near.